HumanBojack/MathflowAI-skill-test/README.md

 ## Run the project
 The Backend has been containerized in order to be ran easily.
 Run `docker compose up --build` at the root of the project to run it, and access it on port *8000*.

+The frontend, located in `/app`, can be ran using the apk provided in the latest release.
+The source code is also available in the `/app` folder.

 ## Backend
 ### Seed
 The database can be populated with 20 questions an a user by running the following command: